daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 If you have any questions, you can ask away at our Discord server (TheMoeWay server, there is a Vietnamese channel in the server).

 [Join the Discord](http://learnjapanese.moe/join/)

-### Contributors (From TheMoeWay's guide)

-I'd like to thank everyone that has contributed to the making of this guide:

-iamatryhard
-shigatsunoraion
-qazsedctgb
-ktamashi
-kaio.n
-saegusa.mayumin
-pedipanol
-.ikki.
-ultravioletspring
-deviru
-kazuhira___
-marv.n